12 passengers (6 overnight)

 Equipment: Designed with an emphasis on comfort, she is fitted with two generously-sized generators (Westerbeke 24 kW), to keep all the ship’s utilities running: air conditioning, hot water, two 400 liter refrigerators and a 600 liter freezer.
 An onboard compressor, scuba-diving bottles, snorkelling equipment, fishing rods and tackle provide all the necessary equipment for some serious outboard fun.
 The latest navigation, communication and safety equipment, including AIS and HAM radio, complete the picture, making Rapid Transit the ideal blue-water sailing yacht.

 Overnight in Double Haven: Sail out of Causeway Bay or Hebe Haven in the morning and head north-east all the way to Hong Kong’s remotest and most beautiful sailing destination, the fabled Double Haven, for a candle-lit dinner and a moon-light swim.
 The next day, stop for lunch in Dai Long Wan, Long Ke Wan or the Ninepins islands.
-Price: HKD 24,000, all included, for 2 to 8 guests.
+Price: HKD 24,000, all included, for 2 to 6 guests, f&b on quotation.

 From Dawn to Dusk: sail off in the early hours of the morning from Causeway Bay or Pak Sha Wan (Hebe Haven) and explore Hong Kong’s pristine eastern coastline.
 The more adventurous will prefer the monsoon swells and heady winds of Waglan Island, while swimmers will head for the desert beaches and clear blue waters of the Sai Kung area.
 Breakfast, lunch and return-journey pre-dinner drinks all included.
 Return to Causeway Bay by 6pm.
 Price: HKD 14,000 (12 guests maximum).